jutzig/max-remote/pages/en-faq.md

 Next select `Manage cubes...`.

 Additionally you should check that the wireless network is activated on your phone and that the cube is properly connected in the network.
 If everything is in order you also need to ensure that all other applications that access the Cube directly are terminated because the Cube allows only one connection at a time.

+## Suddenly the app does not show my rooms anymore, what can I do?

+Unfortunately this seems to be a bug in the firmware of the cube.
+It can happen occasionally, that it simply 'forgets' all rooms and devices.
+Sadly the only way to fix this, is to use to MAX!
+Desktop application you pair the devices again and re-create the previous rooms.

 ## Will there be a Windows or iOS version?